pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 We work with two hosts `PLAIN` (unsecured) and `SSL` (secured); both have the same hostname but different ports.
+* Inter Broker communication is using `SSL`
+* the Producer and Consumer clients are using `SSL`
-Because we do not secure Schema Registry and Control Center, they are using the `PLAIN` host, whereas the Producer and Consumer clients use the `SSL` one.
+* Schema Registry and Control Center are using the `PLAIN`

 ### SSL Data Encryption (TLS) & Authentication (mTLS, two-way authentication)